The Fragmented Feast: How Food Toxins Shatter Our Sacred Connection to Nourishment

 - Seasonal eating aligned with natural cycles

-- Gratitude ceremonies for meals that acknowledge the sacrifice of plants and animals
+- Gratitude practices for meals that acknowledge the sacrifice of plants and animals

 - Cooking as sacred practice rather than mere fuel preparation